jonezy35/NSM-Lite/README.md

 The default login credentials are `elastic` and `password`

 Once the installation is complete, you can utilize the provided PCAP to create logs for analysis.

+## PCAP
 There are multiple PCAP files available in the `pcap` folder.
 They are all zipped up, and are password protected with the password `infected`.
 To unzip them simply run `unzip <pcap>.pcap` I pulled all of these from the [Malware Traffic Analysis](https://www.malware-traffic-analysis.net/training-exercises.html) website.
 They provide exercises with PCAP and associated answer keys/ quizzes.
 With this setup, you will be able to pull down any PCAP you want and run it through.

+If you want some larger PCAP to run thorough, I have a .zip file with 17G of PCAP [here]() which is stored in a 5GB zip file.
+You will have to download it and unzip it with `tar xzvf BigPcap.tar.gz`.
+The pcap is broken up into 16 smaller PCAP files.
+When you unzip the folder there is a bash script that you can run and it will read all of the PCAP files through zeek and suricata.
+Because the PCAP is big, it the script will take awhile.
+The data is from 2012, so your logs will be in 2012.

+The logs for the pcap you run will be dated for when the PCAP happened, not for when you read it in.
+For example: if you read in PCAP from 2017, the logs will be in 2017, even though it is 2023.

 <u>**IMPORTANT:**</u> Before running pcap through zeek or suricata, you have to make sure you're in the correct directory so that filebeat can pull the logs.